apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**India's launches first sun-studying spacecraft, Aditya-L1**
+**Typhoon Saola makes landfall on China’s coast after slamming Hong Kong**

-You can read more about it [here](https://www.cnn.com/2023/09/02/world/india-sun-probe-aditya-scn/index.html).
+You can read more about it [here](https://www.aljazeera.com/news/2023/9/2/typhoon-saola-makes-landfall-on-chinas-coast-after-slamming-hong-kong).

 ## Requirements
 - Python 3.8